Keys to creating a happy marriage

 Yes, after living a day-by-day life with my husband, I’ve come to understand that I may not know everything, but when it comes to marriage—especially my marriage—I’m an expert.
 There are some principles that I’ve learned in the nearly four decades that have helped to make my marriage work.

-Faith + marriage = happiness.
+Faith + marriage = a better chance at a successful union.
 We were in love but didn't really consider marriage until we got serious about God.
 Once our priorities were established, our life unfolded in a beautiful, blessed way I would have never imagined.
 Through better or worse, when you both serve the same God and have the same values, you've got a compass to keep you moving in the right direction, together.

 Your marriage must be a priority.
 You’ve got to place your marriage on a pedestal and keep it shiny and protect it against all the world throws at two people who are just trying to make a go of it.
 No one else (except your spouse) cares about your marriage.
 If it’s going to be a success, it’s got to be a priority.
 Give your spouse the best—the best of your time, the best of your attention, the best of your attitude.